 This also applies when you are on your holiday, if you really don’t like going on group tours, don’t book one in just because it was a good deal.
 Pick your activities based on what you want to do and what will bring you the most enjoyment out of your holiday.
 If you are travelling with a friend or partner whose interests differ to yours, be prepared to make compromises so that you both do something you enjoy.

-Adventure travel has taken the world by storm, and in recent years it is now even more popular with senior travellers.
-There are many tour operators and companies out there dedicated to providing adventure holidays for the senior traveller.
-You can be sure that when booking through these companies you are signing up for an experience that is tailored to the your needs, but options often include the ability to have family come with you.
+You can be sure that when booking through these companies you are signing up for an experience that is tailored to your needs, but options often include the ability to have family come with you.

 You can dip your toe into hiking holidays, water sports, cycling holidays, or perhaps even camping in the arctic!

 There is a huge variety of trips you can take – however, just because the company markets its trips towards seniors, still, make sure to do your